 Thanks to popular usage, a few phrases in the English language have become interminably tethered to a thing.
 Some of these are slogans: I’m loving it and McDonalds.
-Others relate to the workplace: the proverbial “breaking of the ice” in an air-conditioned, HR sanctioned meeting.
-Rarely however, do they relate to a band in the way “gin in teacups”, “up the Albion” and “last of the likely lads” have been married to the Libertines, soldered together into music history.
+Others relate to the workplace: the proverbial “breaking of the ice” in a air-conditioned, HR-sanctioned meeting.
+Rarely, however, do they relate to a band in the way “gin in teacups,” “up the Albion” and “last of the likely lads” have been married to the Libertines, soldered together into music history.

 Look up their debut video “Up The Bracket” on YouTube and you’ll see the place, used as a location for the shoot.
-Prior to that – in the video’s introduction – you’ll also see an alleyway, then simply a road but now a piece of so-called musical history.
+Prior to that—in the video’s introduction—you’ll also see an alleyway, then simply a road but now a piece of so-called musical history.
 As The Libertines rose and fell and rose again, sailing through the music press like a battered wooden ship, that alleyway has become a winkle-pickered mecca for fans of the band.
-Fan-made videos litter YouTube, detailing the pilgrimages made by fans.
-One upload as recent as April of this year reads in its description: “I was there for two hours”.
+Fan-made videos litter YouTube, detailing the pilgrimages fans made.
+One upload as recent as April of this year reads in its description: “I was there for two hours.”

 To these tight-jeaned travellers, the place is something of a dirtied Hanging Gardens of Babylon.
 It is covered with graffiti and has been for years, the walls scrawled with Libertines related witterings.
 But what about the rest of the world?
 Do they know they’re standing on a piece of musical history?
 Are they aware of this brief, Albion-like respite from the modern world?
 Or do they live in peaceful bliss?
 15 years since the release of “Up The Bracket” and I’m here to find out.

 Noisey: Wow, here we are.
 So, is this place important to you?

 Andrea: Yeah.
 My gym is here.

 There's a big mural over there under the bridge that I like.

 I feel ignorant now.
 I don't know who that is.